 Thinking Beyond the Bunker

 Creating a true sense of security is as much about making the occupants feel safe as it is about the actual security functions of a home.
 While obvious and aggressive security features are both necessary and desirable in high-risk environments such as federal buildings and embassies, such features can make a home feel more like a bunker than a place to live.
 Instead, home security systems should be effective without being intrusive.
-Lower-profile elements and an overall less obtrusive system combines necessary deterrent factors with providing a welcoming environment for residents and visitors.
+Things like a home alarm system can provide the right level of security without being overly obvious.
+These lower-profile elements and an overall less obtrusive system combine necessary deterrent factors with providing a welcoming environment for residents and visitors.

 Integrating Security With Design